UtkarshVerma/dwmblocks-async/README.md

 - Modular
 - Lightweight
 - Suckless
-- Modules are clickable
+- Blocks are clickable
+- Blocks are loaded asynchronously
-- Each module can be externally triggered to update itself
+- Each block can be externally triggered to update itself
 - Compatible with `i3blocks` scripts

 > Apart from these features, this build of `dwmblocks` is more optimized and fixes the scroll issue due to which the statusbar flickers on scrolling.